 Arjun has had various experiences in applied mathematics and algorithm design, leading research teams working to create novel, quasi-optimal supercomputer network topologies.
 A Stamps Scholar at The University of Chicago in the departments of Computational and Applied Mathematics and Economics, Arjun has also received the US Congressional Award Gold Medal.

 Michael Chen has spent over 20 years researching and building high-performance, distributed systems.
 An aluminus of Microsoft Research, Goldman Sachs, Facebook, and most recently Bridgewater Associates, he built and/or architected high-performant and secure platforms over a career that spans a diverse set of industries.
-Examples include Microsoft Trusted Operating System, high-frequency trading platforms, low-latency x-DC replication for Facebook Messenger and one of the first scalable parallel computer checkpointers (as a deliverable for U.S. Department of Energy).
+Examples include Microsoft Trusted Operating System, high-frequency trading platforms, real-time x-DC replication for Facebook Messenger and one of the first scalable parallel computer checkpointers (for U.S. Department of Energy).
 Michael holds a Ph.D. in Computer Science from Princeton University.
-He has published numerous peer-reviewed papers and holds 17 patents on Operating Systems, Networking, Storage and Computer Security.
+He has published numerous peer-reviewed papers and holds 20 patents on Operating Systems, Networking, Storage and Computer Security.
 He was also twice the recipient of Microsoft Gold-star Award.